 - Greek salad - tomatoes, cucumbers, and onions with oil and vinegar

 🗄 Storage Tips

 Store the wet ingredients (cucumber, tomato, onion, and tzatziki) separately from the pita and turkey in the fridge, and recombine when ready.
 Suitable for 2-3 days.

 Except for the turkey, these ingredients don't stand up well to freezing.

 Greek gyro is a Turkish version of Döner, except that you can also find pork gyros.
 Döners are only made it with lamb, beef, or chicken.

 Yes, use GF wraps or omit wraps altogether and serve gyros in a bowl over rice or cauliflower rice.
 You can add more vegetables like zucchini, squash, mushrooms, and peppers.

-Store the sauce and veggies separate in the fridge in airtight containers for up to 2 days.
-You can store the turkey in the fridge for 3-4 days, or in the freezer (if it wasn't previously frozen) for up to 3 months.
+Store the sauce and veggies separately in the fridge in airtight containers for up to 2 days.
+You can store the turkey in the fridge for 3-4 days or in the freezer (if it wasn't previously frozen) for up to 3 months.

 ✅ Food Safety